 Who pour funds into acquiring all manner of advantages because we must compete for - and afterwards cling to - 'the best jobs'.

 Who cling to hopes of immortality, sparing no expense of wealth and technology to prolong life as much as possible.

 Let's be honest, at least.
 We are heavy on the earth, and expensive.

 My first night in the Annapurnas was merry.
 We all gathered on the balcony together, after our respective dinners.

 The innkeeper clearly loved people, and was in good form that night.
 In Nepali-style English, he kept the conversation going.

 I was pretty tired.
 Despite the hot tea, the falling darkness relatively undisturbed by light pollution was signalling to my body clock that it was time to rest.

-But I listened on because the innkeeper was beginning to tell jokes.
-I can’t remember exactly how it went, but one particularly raunchy one involved a brother and sister, a palace ball, a jewellery box, and an open fly.
+But I listened on because the innkeeper was telling amusing jokes.
+I can't remember exactly how it went, but one particularly raunchy one involved a brother and sister, a palace ball, a jewellery box, and an open fly.

 Day 1 was a pretty good trekking day.

 *Always finish your antibiotics course.
-Not doing so makes it more likely that the bacteria can acquire resistance to the antibiotics, potentially evolving a strain that is immune to the medicine.
+Don't take antibiotics if the ailment is not a bacterial infection.
+Otherwise it makes it more likely for bacteria to acquire resistance to the antibiotics, potentially evolving a strain that is immune.
 And then where would we all be?